YPares/arpligner/README.md

 [^3]: See for instance [this video by Mattias Holmgren](https://www.youtube.com/watch?v=siY4ZpNOeCY) for how to use third-party presets with Bitwig.
 If you are not using Bitwig, then ~~go download it~~ your DAW should have a similar way to save and share presets, and if you ever build one don't hesitate to submit a PR :)

 [^4]: Protoplug actually comes with 2 plugins, "Fx" (for audio FXs) and "Gen" (for synths).
 I believe in the case of Arpliner both should work but I really only tested with "Gen"

-[^5]: Such parameters are both exposed to the host (how to view and set them depends on your DAW) and settable in the "params" tab in Protoplug's GUI.
-These are meant to be set once, not automated or anything.
-I strongly advise you not to change these parameters while MIDI notes are being sent to Arpligner, at the risk of ending with stuck notes.